Network constraints on the mixing patterns of binary node metadata: Experiments on real networks

 In order to complement the previous analysis, we also consider a smaller but much denser network, the Wolf Dominance network~\cite{van1987dominance} (see Appendix~\ref{DSDescr}), over which we evaluate gender assortativity.
 In this smaller network it is possible to evaluate the metadata space via a complete enumeration of the possible metadata permutations and so we can compute the actual values of $\rlms$ and $\rums$ to compare against the combinatorial bounds of the graph space and metadata-graph space.

 Interestingly in this case, the upper bounds on assortativity in all three spaces are very close to zero and in the metadata space it is not possible to observe positive assortativity.
 Furthermore, the mean value of assortativity over the metadata space is not zero, as we can see from the histogram centred at ~-0.06.
 This observation seems contrary to our expectation that assortativity of random partitions should be centred around zero.
 This result resembles that of Ref.~\cite{fosdick2016configuring} in which it was observed that under certain conditions the expected value of assortativity in the \textit{graph space} is not equal to zero.
-Here we observe that this can also be true of the metadata space.
+Here we make a similar observation, that the expected value of assortativity may be different from zero, in the metadata space.
 Therefore, following a similar argument, we may conclude that in cases such as these an adjustment to the expected value may be necessary.